TedHusted/awake/awake.md/awake.md

 Idisi: If I know where to start, I can trace the path of Behr’s web connection.

-###
+***

 The medical bot finishes taking Julie’s vitals.
 “Blood pressure, pulse, and temperature are fine," it reports.
 “Nurse Practitioner Darlene will be in shortly.”
 The door closes behind the bot as it leaves.

 Despite the bot’s assurances, Jill looks worried.

 “Stop it, mom.
 It’s a simple procedure.
 I don’t even have to change into a gown.
 It’s one step above having my ears pierced.”
-Julie’s pageboy haircut showed off her ears, which already had three piercings each.
-The rows of silver earrings went well with the blue and purple streaks in her platinum hair.
+Julie’s pageboy haircut showed off her ears.
+Each ear has three piercings.
+The rows of silver earrings complement the blue and purple streaks in her platinum hair.

 “I know, dear.
 I’m a mom.
 Moms worry.”

-The door to the small examination room opens, and the nurse practitioner joins them.
-Julie is sitting on a green exam table, covered with fresh paper from a roll at the far end.
+The door to the small examination room opens.
+The nurse practitioner joins them.
+Julie is sitting on a green exam table.
+The table is covered with fresh paper from a roll at the far end.
 Jill is sitting across from the door, next to a small desk.

 “Big day,” says Darlene.
 “Are you ready for your first implant?”

-Julie nods vigorously, while Jill says, “Offspring is ready.
+Julie nods vigorously.
+Jill says, “Offspring is ready.
 I’m not.”

 “There’s nothing to worry about, Mom,” Darlene says smiling.
 “We inject chips all the time.
 A bot could do it, but we like the human touch. — Is the phone ready to go with the Link app?”

 “Yes, we unboxed it, installed the app, and set up the parental controls.”

 “OK, good to go then.”
-The first nurse had left a metal tray carrying a syringe in a sealed plastic bag with a white backing.
+The medbot had left a metal tray carrying a syringe in a sealed plastic bag with a white backing.
 Darlene opens the bag and removes a small card from inside.

 Darlene picks up a small instrument with a gray screen from the tray.
 She scans the syringe, compares the screen with the card, and nods.
 Then she hands the card to Jill.